-In this post, you’re going to find out what does autism look like in women and girls and discover autism in women symptoms that are often missed/overlooked.
+In this post, you’re going to find out what does autism look like in women and girls and discover symptoms of high-functioning autism in females.

 There’s a misconception that autism is predominantly a male condition.